jdelebec/bib/memory/README.md

 To update the scrapped data, you must launch sandbox.js (node sandbox.js) in the folder where is sandbox.js (bib/server)

+Unfortunately display in react doesn't show the json because i had version problem with ajax from Jquery, but the json is there as well as the react

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).